open-traffic-generator/open-traffic-generator.github.io/docs/clients/snappi.md

 ## Overview

-Test scripts written in `snappi`, an auto-generated Python module, can be executed against any traffic generator conforming to the Open Traffic Generator API.
+Test scripts written in [`snappi`](https://github.com/open-traffic-generator/snappi), an auto-generated Python module, can be executed against any traffic generator conforming to the Open Traffic Generator API.
+The examples of `snappi` coding patterns can also be found as part of [Ixia-c documentation](https://github.com/open-traffic-generator/ixia-c/blob/main/docs/snappi-constructs.md).

 ## Install on a client